 |ATM fees||No ATM fees and refunds all ATM fees charged by other banks||No ATM fees at 38,000 MoneyPass network ATMs||No ATM fees at 38,000 MoneyPass network ATMs||No fees and ATM rebates for fees charged by other banks.||No ATM fees at two million+ Cirrus® network ATMs|

 |Cash back on debit purchases||No||Cash back with more than 14,000 merchants with Lili Pro||No||1% cash back on online and signature-based credit transactions with your debit card||No|

 |Free mobile deposit for checks||Yes||Yes||Yes||Yes||Yes|

 Novo, founded in 2016, aims to provide business owners with the most compelling banking experience possible.
 You may be surprised to hear that Novo is actually a tech company, not a bank.
 Instead, they leave that aspect for their banking partner, Middlesex Federal Savings, to handle.

-Novo is an independent technology company geared toward freelancers and small business owners.
+Novo is an online business platform geared towards small business owners, startups, entrepreneurs, and freelancers.
 When you start your own business, you’ll quickly find that using your personal bank account can get overwhelming.
-Novo can help you separate your business and personal finances for free.

 This may be a bit confusing, but it isn’t a big problem.
 Your money sits in an account at Middlesex Federal Savings and Novo essentially services your account.
 The benefit of this partnership is your money is FDIC insured up to $250,000, just like it would be if you put your money in a regular bank account.